Have your horse trained by Colton Woods Horsemanship.

 Yes.
 Hagyard Equine Medical Institute’s clinic is just 13 miles away.
 We have a great working relationship with Hagyard and our trailers readily available that are the property in case of an emergency.

-Byran Osborne and JP Jarmann of Jumping Fox Equine.
-They are second to none and do a phenomenal job with both our personal and client horses.
-Their knowledge is extensive and their ability to explain the reasons behind how they approaches and skillfully trims and shoes our horses is stellar.
+Josh Yarber is our farreir.
+He is second to none and does a phenomenal job with both our personal and client horses.
+His knowledge is extensive and their ability to explain the reasons behind how they approaches and skillfully trims and shoes our horses is stellar.

 Owner involvement during training is of the utmost importance to us.
 Therefore ALL LESSONS are FREE while your horse is in training with us!
 THEN, after you head home, we welcome you to join us at a clinic or schedule private lessons to continue your progress with your horse.